 After the wine tasting, Harald invited us to consume the view from the terrace a bit longer.
 We were not about to decline.
-When you encounter such sights you’d be crazy not to savor it just like a fine glass of wine.
+When you encounter such sights you’d be crazy not to savor them just like a fine glass of wine.

 Nals Margreid’s star is rising in the United States.
 While it’s a newer market for the winery, be sure to ask for their exquisite wines at your local wine shop.
-We recently found a Nals Margreid 2014 Galea Schiava, which is a lighter bodied red from the winery.
-After pouring, it required a bit of breathing before opening up into an easy to drink wine that was truly delicious (it did not last long!).
+We recently found a Nals Margreid 2014 Galea Schiava, which is a lighter-bodied red from the winery.
+After pouring, it required a bit of breathing before opening up into an easy-to-drink wine that was truly delicious (it did not last long!).
 We have since gone back and purchased a few more bottles for our wine rack.

 If you’re planning a trip to South Tyrol, add Nals Margreid to your itinerary.
 You will not be disappointed.
-With a rental car you can easily reach the winery, which is located on the northern end of the South Tyrolean Wine Road.
+With a rental car, you can easily reach the winery, which is located on the northern end of the South Tyrolean Wine Road.
 If you are blessed to have Harald as your guide, tell him greetings from Throne & Vine!

 You can learn more about Nals Margreid’s wines and available tours by visiting their website.